Ontario Bill of Sale | Free Template

 3. Dealer or Company Sales

-You can meet a notary online and have your Bill of Sale commissioned over a secure video call.
-An appointment takes just 7 minutes, and you can meet with a notary from anywhere with Wi-Fi.
+You can meet with a notary online to have your Bill of Sale commissioned via a secure video call in 7 minutes, from anywhere with Wi-Fi.
 Then, you’ll get your signed and commissioned Bill of Sale instantly by email — no long waits necessary.

 Frequently Asked Questions